Healthdirect Free Australian health advice you can count on.

 Talk to your doctor if you're worried about hair loss.
 Your doctor might refer you to a dermatologist.
 Often, they can diagnose what is causing your hair loss by asking about your symptoms and examining you.

-If they are unsure about what’s causing your hair loss, they might take a sample of skin or hair to examine more closely.
-Your doctor might refer you for blood tests to rule out health conditions that may lead to hair loss.
+If they are unsure about what's causing your hair loss, they might take a sample (biopsy) of skin or hair to examine more closely.
+Your doctor might refer you for blood tests to rule out possible health conditions that may lead to hair loss.

 How is alopecia treated?

-• strong cortisone creams or lotions
+• strong steroid creams or lotions

-• cortisone injections into the bald patch
+• steroid injections into the bald patch

-• phototherapy
+• ultraviolet (UV) phototherapy

 If you have smaller patches of alopecia areata that are likely to grow back, you might choose not to have any treatment.